bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/71a6VjG76xL._SL1500_.jpg" alt="The Dungeon Anarchist's Cookbook" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 3 — The Dungeon Anarchist's Cookbook (2021)
+    <h3>Book 3 — The Dungeon Anarchist's Cookbook (2021)</h3>

-The fourth floor.
+    <p>The fourth floor.
 The Iron Tangle — an Escher-nightmare of interlocking trains, tunnels, and stations where nothing stays where it should.
 Carl and Donut, now top-ten crawlers with a target on their backs, are forced into uneasy alliances.
 A mysterious "cookbook" of dungeon-breaking recipes may be their only real edge.
-The most structurally divisive book in the series — more on this below.
+The most structurally divisive book in the series — more on this below.</p>
   </div>
 </div>